popeindustries/buddy/docs/config.md

 // Configure development webserver. exports.server = {
-  // Directory containing static files to serve (defaults to project root; exposed as process.env.ROOT).
+  // Directory containing static files to serve (defaults to project root).
   directory: 'a/project/directory',
   // Alternatively, pass a file reference to start a custom application server
   file: 'a/file',